 Wine is a bit of a guilty pleasure.
 It’s one of the few vices I recommend as part of a healthy lifestyle (dark chocolate being another).
-It needs to be consumed in moderation of course.
+It needs to be consumed in moderation, of course.
 Alcohol contains 7 calories per gram – putting it right behind fat’s 9 calories per gram for calorie density.
-What about weight gain?
-Alcohol in and of itself cannot be converted to fat.

 When consumed within calorie allotments, alcohol can promote insulin sensitivity .
 It also lowers the risk of death from all causes of mortality, and has a beneficial effect on several types of cancer .

 Is this a food, or is it a drink?
 I suppose it’s a little of both, but if you can drink it through a straw, I suppose it’s psychologically a drink.
 For the longest time, I used to make a post-workout shake consisting of 50 grams of whey protein, a frozen banana, some frozen berries, and a handful of spinach.